jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/DataManipulation.rst

 **DSM/2D colim? - SMR colim? checkboxes** – specific selection for USAXS data.
 If Slit smeared data are used (SMR_Int etc), use SMR checkbox, if desmeared data are used (DSM_Int etc.) use DSM checkbox.
 Note, that his also inserts "_u" or "_270" in Folder match string for Second data set.
 This is helping USAXS users select proper data for merging.

-**Start folder** – select folder, where the data start.
+**Start folder** – select folder, where the data are located.
 Pick the highest folder you can (do not leave on root:), some of the features require that the names in the listbox are single folder name only.
 Some features will work fine even when the names are full or partial path to data.
-But it also is likely unreadable anyway.
 So pick the highest folder you can.

 **Folder match string (RegEx)** : Use this field to mask as well the data names as possible.
 Here are some suggestions: